agude/agude.github.io/_drafts/2022-05-16-i_still_love_hjkl.md

     > vimmer:                             /fo<CR>
     > ```

-And they are right. `hjkl` can't compete on pure speed of movement.
-But they're great when actually editing code.
+And they are right on one point: `hjkl` can't compete on pure speed of movement.
+But they wrong when it comes to actually editing code.

 ## Code Editing